Kiizon/DinoNEAT/README.md

-# Chrome Dino Game
+# Chrome Dino?
+Game

-A replica of the Chrome Dino game built with Pygame.
+My version of the Chrome Dino(Square) game built with Pygame.

 ## Setup